Yuval Freilich

-Yuval Shalom Freilich (יובל פרייליך; born 24 January 1995) is an Israeli left-handed épée fencer, ranked 9th in the world in 2023-24.
+Yuval Shalom Freilich (יובל פרייליך; born 24 January 1995) is an Israeli left-handed épée fencer, ranked 9th in the world in 2023–24.
 In both 2014 and 2015 Freilich won the European Men's Épée Junior Championship.
-He won the individual épée gold medal at the 2019 European Fencing Championships, the épée team silver medal with Israel at the 2022 European Fencing Championships, and the gold medal at the 2024 Epee Grand Prix event in Qatar.
+He won the individual épée gold medal at the 2019 European Fencing Championships, the épée team silver medal with Israel at the 2022 European Fencing Championships, and the gold medal at the 2024 Épée Grand Prix event in Qatar.

 Freilich represented Israel at the 2024 Paris Olympics in men's épée, and came in 19th.

 Early life

 Freilich was born in Israel and is an Orthodox Jew, and grew up in a religious observant Jewish family.
 The family lived in Gush Etzion in the settlement of Neve Daniel, south of Jerusalem, and in the moshav Havatzelet HaSharon in central Israel.
 His parents Gabby (a radiologist) and Rachel Freilich had emigrated to Israel from Sydney, Australia, and he has three brothers and two sisters; he is the second-youngest of the six siblings.
 He grew up loving dancing, and especially tap dancing.
 He is the nephew of former Organisation of Rabbis of Australasia president Rabbi Dovid Freilich.

 In 2000, when Freilich was a child, his family moved to Australia, where he lived for five years and attended Moriah College primary school, but then settled to Israel in 2004 and later attended Hartman High School in Jerusalem.
 He served as a soldier in the Israel Defense Forces, and trained at the Wingate Institute.
 He found that, as an athlete, his three years of compulsory military service slowed his progress in fencing because it limited his time considerably, and took a "mental and energetic toll."
-He later attended Open University of Israel in Netanya, Israel, studying Law, and IDC Herzliya (now known as Reichman University), where he double majored in Law and Government and was later inducted into the Reichman University Sports Hall of Fame.
+He later attended Open University of Israel in Netanya, Israel, studying law, and IDC Herzliya (now known as Reichman University), where he double majored in Law and Government and was later inducted into the Reichman University Sports Hall of Fame.